jvanasco/certbot-howtos/acme-dns.md

 	-A INPUT -j acme-dns
     ```

-* then reload the edited dumpfile, so it persists across reboots
+* then reload the edited dumpfile, so it persists across reboots:

     ```
 	iptables-restore < iptables.dump
     ```

 The result of this work, is you will be able to enable acme-dns with the following:

     ```
 	iptables -A acme-dns -p tcp --dport 53 -j ACCEPT